ssandrews/Smoldyn/docs/user-guide/getting-started.md

-# Getting Started

 Smoldyn should be run from a command line interface.
-For Macs, use the application called Terminal, which you can find by searching for it, or it should be in your /Applications/Utilities directory.
-For Windows, use the application called Command Prompt, which is easiest to find by searching for it using the Start menu.
+For Macs, use the application called `Terminal`, which you can find by searching for it, or it should be in your `/Applications/Utilities` directory.
+For Windows, use the application called `Command Prompt`, which is easiest to find by searching for it using the `Start Menu`.

 Open Smoldyn files in a text editor.
 For Macs, TextEdit works well, *except* that it does not let you start with a new file and then save it